BloomTech-Labs/Labs8-DeveloperMap/ReadMe.md

 The user model is broken up into two different objects that are labels companies and seekers.
 The companies object is created for companies registered through the app, and seekers are the job seekers that are registered through the app.
 All objects are created through firebase and are only accessible through admin priveledges.

-companies object properties (each company has a unique uId):
+companies object properties (each company has a unique uid):

 ```
 - companyName = val().isString()